 Let’s assume you have only 17 children booked in for a Friday and the staff: child ratio for the room requires one staff member for every 8 children, which means, you would still require all the 3 staff members to be present for the room, even if it’s for one additional child.
 So, why not offer the vacant places for that day at a discounted rate to the parents and make it a win-win for both parties?

 Now the trick question is how do you implement this effectively?
 How do you let other parents know you have a discounted place for the day unless someone calls and enquires for emergency childcare?

 You can advertise the offer on your website and social media.
 But, if you are not sure if these channels will catch the eye of your regular customers within the short time-frame of the campaign, it’s a good idea to make the most of childcare software solution like Cheqdin that you might be using at your centre.You can create a quick campaign - nothing time-consuming like what you would do using most of the marketing tools – and send a blast of email or push notifications to the parents in your database.
 You can inform them about the offer and encourage them to make the bookings via the app to help you manage the bookings efficiently.

 Limited period sign-up discounts like half-price discounts, sibling discounts and full-time discounts are also effective ways to attract more enrolments during periods of low occupancy.
 But make sure you keep the offers simple and uncomplicated and communicate the terms and conditions clearly.

 Remember to print out the offer and leave a few fliers at your reception, post it on your notice board and promote the offer using all possible channels such as your website, parent app, social media to make sure you get the message across to both your existing and new customers.

-Interested to know how Cheqdin can help you run your childcare business more efficiently.
-Try out our 7-day free trial with complete access to all our features.
+Interested to know how Cheqdin's revolutionary platform can help you run your childcare business more efficiently.
+Sign up for a free account and get full access to all our features.